MissingMaps/missingmaps.github.io/README.md

 ### Adding events

-Events are managed through a Google Form and Sheet.
+Events have been deprecated and no longer show on the site.

 ### Adding Blog Post